Welcome to the PRO purchase program. PRO's save up to 50% everyday.

 With such ratings, water resistance depends on the user carefully and properly sealing the closure.
 For roll-top closures, this means a minimum of three tight, wrinkle-free rolls.
 For zipper closures, the zipper must be completely and properly closed.

-Polyurethane-coated (aka, PVC-free) dry packs and dry daypacks offer greater puncture and abrasion resistance than vinyl-coated packs, while also being lightweight.
-Also, PVC-free polyurethane coatings are less harmful to the environment than vinyl coatings.
+Our premium polyurethane-coated (aka, PVC-free) dry bags offer significantly greater puncture and abrasion resistance than vinyl-coated dry bags, while also being lighter weight.
+For example, our PVC-free dry bags weigh approximately 8-14 oz. less than our vinyl-coated dry bags.
+In addition, the PVC-free polyurethane coatings are less harmful to the environment than vinyl coatings.

-Vinyl-coated dry packs and duffles are more economical and are resistant to punctures, tears, and mildew.
+Our vinyl-coated dry bags are economical and resistant to punctures, tears, and mildew.
 They remain pliable at low temperatures and resist cracking.

 Our exclusive DrySeal roll-top closure is easily identified by its two separate stiffening strips below the opening of a roll-top product.
 This makes it easier and more intuitive to achieve an optimal seal—for the first “roll” in closing the top, simply fold the top over between the two strips of material, then roll closed at least two more times.